vishnux/FaceID/README.md

 ## Usage

-1)Clone this repository: git clone https://github.com/vishnux/Siamese-network-with-Triplet-Loss.git
+1) Clone this repository: git clone https://github.com/vishnux/Siamese-network-with-Triplet-Loss.git

-2)Install the required packages
+2) Install the required packages

-3)Run the jupyter notebook
+3) Run the jupyter notebook

 ## Conclusion
 Siamese networks with triplet loss are effective for one-shot face recognition tasks.
 This implementation can be used as a starting point for building a more robust face recognition system.